 - Suitable attire is required: Shoes and shirts must be worn.
 No shorts, tank tops, or excessively soiled, damaged, or ill-fitting clothing is allowed in the courtroom.

 - Be polite and courteous to all court personnel and those around you.

-- All electronic devices, including cellular phones and pagers, must be muted or turned off.
+- All electronic devices, including cellular phones and pagers, must be turned off.

 - Remove hats upon entering the courtroom.

 - No smoking, food, drink, or gum is allowed in the courtroom.

 - Children may be present in the courtroom so long as the child is quiet.
 The Court does not provide child care services.